How to Hill Potatoes

-Welcome to Homegrown/Homemade, a video series from FineGardening.com and our sister site FineCooking.com.
-We’ll be following a gardener (Danielle Sherry) and a cook (Sarah Breckenridge) as they plant, maintain, harvest, store, and prepare garden vegetables.
+Welcome to Homegrown/Homemade, we’ll be following a gardener (Danielle Sherry) and a cook (Sarah Breckenridge) as they plant, maintain, harvest, store, and prepare garden vegetables.
 Watch them plant potatoes.

 Episode 2: How to Hill Potatoes